 Identify vulnerabilities for unplanned down-powers and SCRAMs

 MPR performed assessments for multiple utilities identifying latent vulnerabilities for unplanned down-powers and SCRAMs.
 The goal of these assessments is to reduce the number of plant trips and enhance plant reliability, generating capacity, and nuclear safety, as well as proactively prepare for NRC inspections (e.g. NRC 95-001 inspection).
-MPR also performed extensive evaluation of components and systems of specific concern for the evaluated plants, such as implementation of the Extended Power Uprate (EPU), pump seal issues, or low system pressures.
+MPR also performed an extensive evaluation of components and systems of specific concern for the evaluated plants, such as the implementation of the Extended Power Uprate (EPU), pump seal issues, or low system pressures.

 Review pump signals and recommend changes

 To provide a comprehensive assessment, MPR reviewed key pump trip signals (downshifts), for pumps that can cause a plant SCRAM or down-power, and identified any signal that can trip a pump from a single source.
 MPR recommended changes to the trip logic to replace or revise pump trip signals with time delays or operator actions.
-Past SCRAM/down-power events are reviewed to identify any gaps in the actions to prevent recurrence, and industry operating experience (OE) is reviewed to identify any missed opportunities.
+Past SCRAM/down-power events are reviewed to identify any gaps in the actions to prevent a recurrence, and industry operating experience (OE) is reviewed to identify any missed opportunities.
 MPR provides various design, procedural, and/or programmatic recommendations to address the vulnerabilities.

 Assessments that actively address areas of concern and enhance plant performance